formkit/docs-content/api-reference/formkit-i18n.md

 #### Parameters

 * `items` — the items to list out.
-* `conjunction` *optional* — in the list "x, y, and z", "and" is the conjunction.
+* `conjunction` — in the list "x, y, and z", "and" is the conjunction.
 Defaults to "or".

 #### Returns